 - You can easily/quickly integrate dynamic content tokens that are personalized for the contact’s personal data and/or segment.
 Not as intuitive as HubSpot, but still powerful.

 - And by using snippets, you can globally update all landing pages that share a template.
-So when the year changes, you don’t have to spend 3 hours updating the copyright year.
+So on January 2nd, you don’t have to spend 3 hours updating the copyright year.

 Bottom line?
 Integrating Marketo forms on other builders is a little tricky/annoying, but Marketo is seriously inflexible for experimenting and creating new pages.
 I don’t recommend Marketo landing pages for anyone trying to drive better conversions.
-If you’re frustrated by Marketo landing pages, just make the leap to Unbounce or Leadpages.
+If you’re frustrated by Marketo landing pages, just make the leap to a dedicated builder.

 In the meantime, this free, coded Marketo template is beautiful, responsive, highly convertible, and easy to update with your brand colors and logos.